'I had a leg made from a Louis Vuitton bag'

 Sian Green-Lord has prosthetic leg made from Louis Vuitton bag

-A woman who lost part of her leg when she was hit by a taxi in New York has made a prosthetic leg out of a vintage Louis Vuitton bag.
+Sian Green-Lord lost part of her leg when she was hit by a taxi in New York.
+She has now had a prosthetic leg made out of a vintage Louis Vuitton bag.

-Sian Green-Lord, from Leicester, was walking with a friend in Manhattan on holiday when the vehicle mounted the kerb in 2013.

-The aspiring model can now also wear high heels for the first time ever since the crash using her new leg, which was made using a vintage handbag.

 -